rokubun/jason-docs/docs/manual.md

 the complete processing or to include the positioning estimation step in your application pipeline (for example automated photogrammetry software).

-Im fact, Jason is fully implemented as an API and the front-end simply uses it.
+In fact, Jason is fully implemented as an API and the front-end simply uses it.
 The API allows that you to e.g. program tasks in Jason using URLs via the command line of your Operating System or create plugins.